arrow-kt/arrow-website/content/docs/learn/coroutines/suspendapp/index.md

 ## Running on different platforms

 For more details on Kotlin Multiplatform configuration consult the [official documentation](https://kotlinlang.org/docs/multiplatform.html).
-Just `./gradlew build` the project, and launch the created binaries as shown in the sections belows.
+Just `./gradlew build` the project, and launch the created binaries as shown in the sections below.

 :::note Currently supported targets